chemacortes/aoc-2022/aoc-23/problem.md

 ```

 Figure out where the Elves need to go. _What is the number of the first round where no Elf moves?_

+Your puzzle answer was `921`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **